 For example: I go online to order food from Domino's, or I pop into a Domino's near me.
 Ordering online or in-store is a breeze, and perhaps the service I received from the staff or delivery driver was exceptional.
 I decide to leave a review for Domino's.
 I go online to review site A and leave Domino's a company review.
 Twenty-four other people do the same thing as me, with 4 using review site A, 15 review site B, and the last 5 review site C. Domino's now has 25 new reviews online across 3 different review sites.

-At Reviews.io, reviews such as these are known as local reviews; Company reviews for your business which are dispersed on review sites across the web.
+At REVIEWS.io, reviews such as these are known as 3rd Party Reviews; Company reviews for your business which are dispersed on review sites across the web.
 Anyone can write one, anywhere online.

-On what review sites can local reviews be left?
+On what review sites can 3rd Party Reviews be left?

 There are many review sites online, with some more widely known and used than others.
-Reviews.io focusses on the fundamental places that individuals leave local reviews, which businesses should monitor and manage to secure their review outlook.
+REVIEWS.io focusses on the fundamental places that individuals leave 3rd Party Reviews, which businesses should monitor and manage to secure their review outlook.

-We’ll start with the most influential and work our way through the places reviews can be left and collected for your business.
-The importance of local reviews and their influence on a business’ online reputation will be discussed later in the post.
+We'll start with the most influential and work our way through the places reviews can be left and collected for your business.
+The importance of 3rd Party Reviews and their influence on a business' online reputation will be discussed later in the post.

 Google is the biggest and most influential search engine in which shoppers will begin their search.
 Businesses can set up a Google My Business page to help their visibility in the search listings, which enables individuals to instantly assess and review that business, alongside any potential competitors within their local area.